 George Orwell’s writing spanned a huge range of viewpoints, issues, problems, and concerns which The Orwell Foundation hopes will be reflected, over time, by the winners of The Orwell Prizes for Political Writing and Political Fiction.

 The Orwell Foundation, which administers The Orwell Prizes, is politically independent.
 The Prizes do not promote the political purposes of any particular writing or take account of the political orientation of the writing.

 The prize process, including the appointment of the judges, should encourage and recognise diversity of political/ideological standpoints, expertise, professional skills and experience as well as gender and ethnicity.
 Judges are required to put aside any personal political beliefs and assess submissions purely on their merit and on whether they meet the prize criteria.

 Prize criteria and rules are reviewed annually by the Board of The Orwell Foundation.

 - Appointment of judges

 The Orwell Foundation strives to achieve a balance of judges across political/ideological standpoints, expertise, professional skills and experience as well as gender and ethnicity.
-Judges are appointed each year, with separate panels for each book prize.
-The prize co-administrators, both of whom are Trustees of The Orwell Foundation, nominate suitable candidates in accordance with the Foundation’s policies for approval by the Board of The Orwell Foundation.
+Judges are appointed each year, with separate panels for each prize.
+The book prize co-administrators, both of whom are Trustees of The Orwell Foundation, nominate suitable candidates in accordance with the Foundation’s policies for approval by the Board of The Orwell Foundation.